Continuous glucose monitoring (CGM) is growing, with an estimated 1.2 million users globally, and Dexcom has positioned itself as a leading provider.

 - Providing treatment simulations

-Nightscout calls it a “Predictive low forecasting feature” and, according to several other users, it’s actually pretty accurate.
+Nightscout calls it a “Predictive low forecasting feature” and, according to several other users, it’s pretty accurate.

-Another great thing that you can do is add cards and units in a simulation – which we assume plays a crucial part in the predictions that such an app can make.
+Another great thing you can do is add cards and units in a simulation – which we assume plays a crucial part in the predictions that such an app can make.

 And, of course, there is always the option of adding alarms.